 • Collect together examples and samples of actual performance

 • Make sure there are no ‘gaps’ – if the manager doesn’t have examples or samples of performance against an objective they now need to find some

 • Think through any barriers to performance e.g have there been any problems with IT systems or any lack of resources?

 • Jot down any special projects undertaken / work ‘above and beyond’ the agreed objectives

 Having done that, the manager can then (with confidence) go on to; a) Compare actual performance against the performance objectives, b) Identify achievements and successes, c) Identify any areas for improvement and so on

-Performance Appraisal 10 Minute Technique #3: Shut Up!
+Performance Review / Appraisal 10 Minute Technique #3: Shut Up!

-Here’s a neat technique that can seriously improve the performance appraisal meeting and one that takes much less than 10 minutes to apply.
-It’s all about managers learning to ‘shut up’ in the appraisal meeting in order to allow the staff member the time and space they need to contribute effectively to the meeting
+Here’s a neat technique that can seriously improve the performance review or appraisal meeting and one that takes much less than 10 minutes to apply.
+It’s all about managers learning to ‘shut up’ in the meeting in order to allow the staff member the time and space they need to contribute effectively

 Step One – the first time you want to speak, hold your tongue.
 If the other person has ‘dried up’ ask a question instead of offering an opinion or solution e.g. Tell me more about …